-''' from twisted.cred.strcred import ICheckerFactory from myapp.cred import SpecialChecker The class needs to implement both of these interfaces for the plugin system to find our factory. @implementer(ICheckerFactory, plugin.IPlugin) class SpecialCheckerFactory(object): ......
-A checker factory for a specialized (fictional) API. .....
+''' from zope.interface import implementer from twisted import plugin from twisted.cred.strcred import ICheckerFactory from myapp.cred import SpecialChecker The class needs to implement both of these interfaces for the plugin system to find our factory. @implementer(ICheckerFactory, plugin.IPlugin) class SpecialCheckerFactory(object): A checker factory for a specialized (fictional) API. ......
 This tells AuthOptionsMixin how to find this factory. authType = "special" This is a one-line explanation of what arguments, if any, your particular cred plugin requires at the command-line. argStringFormat = "A colon-separated key=value list."
 This help text can be multiple lines.
 It will be displayed when someone uses the "--help-auth-type special" command. authHelp = """Some help text goes here ..."""
 This will be called once per command-line. def generateChecker(self, argstring=""): argdict = dict((x.split('=') for x in argstring.split(':'))) return SpecialChecker(argdict) We need to instantiate our class for the plugin to work. theSpecialCheckerFactory = SpecialCheckerFactory() '''